 Freeze for at least 3 hours before serving in glasses of your choice.

-To produce a finer sorbet-style dessert, you can also freeze the mixture for a bit longer, stirring/shaking every 30 minutes or so.
+To produce a finer sorbet-style dessert, you can freeze the mixture for a bit longer, stirring/shaking every 30 minutes.

 How to make your own Citric Acid mask:

 Making a citric acid face mask can help brighten the skin, promote a healthy complexion, and provide gentle exfoliation.
 However, it’s essential to note that citric acid is an acid, so it’s crucial to use it in the correct proportions and conduct a patch test beforehand to ensure your skin can tolerate it.

 Here’s a simple recipe to make a citric acid face mask: